Microsoft-Web/WebCampTrainingKit/Presentation/Modern-Web-Front-Ends/GeekQuiz-SPA-Interface/DEMO.md

 	![Manage NuGet Packages](images/managenugetpackages.png?raw=true)

 1. Select **Online** on the left panel.
-1. Search for "ember" (without the quotes).
+1. Search for "emberjs" (without the quotes).
 A list of results similar to the one shown below will be displayed.

 	![Search Ember](images/searchember.png?raw=true)

-1. Install the package with Id **Ember**.
+1. Install the package with Id **EmberJS**.

 	![Install Ember](images/installember.png?raw=true)

 1. Click **Close** to close the dialog.
-1. Press **CTRL + ,** and search for "index.cs" (without the quotes).
+1. Press **CTRL + ,** and search for "index.cshtml" (without the quotes).

 	![index.cshtml](images/indexcshtml.png?raw=true)